andresiller/andresiller/README.md

 - 👋 Hi, I’m Andre Luiz Siller, a 17 year old student at Instituto Federal do Espírito Santo
-- 👀 I’m interested in java and backend technologies
+- 👀 I’m interested in C# and backend technologies
-- 🌱 I’m currently learning Java and Springboot
+- 🌱 I’m currently learning C# and .NET
 - 📫 How to reach me: andresiller.es@gmail.com